 Benefits Realisation – context drives the terminology

-This is not semantics: it is critical to delivering benefits
+This is not semantics: it is critical to deliver benefits

 There are discussions on LinkedIn etc around the slow rate of take-up of benefits realisation and why this may be.
-Some argue the language does not help and may contribute towards the rate of take up.
+Some argue that language does not help and may contribute towards the rate of take up.

 Within these discussions some are suggesting what it could be called, using either new terminology or terminology that is used in seemingly ‘similar’ topics.
 The most common usually involves the use of the world value.
-Neither of these proposals or ideas necessarily help.
-In fact, they can make the matter (of terminology) far worse.
+Neither of these proposals or ideas necessarily helps.
+In fact, they can make the matter (of terminology) worse.

 Why is this?